garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 ### Step 5: Accessing the Container

-To access your Cloud Run container privately, you need to send a `GET` request with an authentication token.
+To access your Cloud Run container privately, you must send a `GET` request with an authentication token.

 Follow the below steps to generate the Authentication token and access the Cloud Run application: